SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 In the FileZilla menu, go to _File > Site Manager_.
 Then go through these 5 steps:

 1. Click _New Site_.
-2. Add a CUSTOM NAME for this site such as IRD_HPC or AGAP_HPC.
+2. Add a CUSTOM NAME for this site such as IRD_HPC.
 3. Add the HOSTNAME (see table below).
-4. Set the Logon Type to "Normal" and insert your username and password used to connect on the IRD/CIRAD HPC
+4. Set the Logon Type to "Normal" and insert your username and password used to connect on the IRD HPC
 5. Press the "Connect" button.

 | Cluster HPC | hostname|